 2025 Mullen Greece Cultural Journey

-Dear Families, Friends, and Travelers – Welcome to the 2025 Mullen Greece Cultural Journey!
-To learn the basics of this once in a lifetime opportunity, you'll begin by using the Pre-Enrollment page, the purpose of which is to share exciting highlights and important info that participants will want to know before signing up.
-If you enroll, you'll begin using the Post-Enrollment webpage, which offers a much greater level of detail.
-Please be sure to review the information thoroughly and get excited for the Greece!!
+Dear Travelers and Families – Welcome to the 2025 Mullen Greece Cultural Journey!
+To learn more, you have two webpages at your disposal.
+The Pre-Enrollment page shares exciting highlights and important info that you will want to know before signing up.
+Once enrolled, you'll begin using the Post-Enrollment page which offers a greater level of detail.
+Please be sure to review the information thoroughly, and get excited for the adventure of a lifetime in Greece!

 Travel Dates: January 7, 2025 - January 18, 2025